bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above unifies data models, storage and data processing logic into a single service—all setup in minutes with no code tools.
-Create new real time analytics, workflows, dashboards and apps with little to no technical resources.
+Create new real time analytics and workflows quickly without complicated projects or investments in infrastructure.
         actions: []
         image: images/jamstack-backend-2.png
         media_position: right